adrien-zinger/adrien-zinger.github.io/_posts/2022-05-02-d-bootstrap-a-database-in-real-time.md

 ---
 layout: default
-title:  "Bootstrap a database in real time"
+title:  "Bootstrap a database in real time 4/4"
 description: "
 Studying some theoretical bootstrap methods in a <i>P2P</i> network.
-My feedback about the two previous solutions (Polling vs Webhook) 4/4 <br/>
+My feedback about the two previous solutions (Polling vs Webhook) 4/4"
-<a href='./2022/05/02/d-bootstrap-a-database-in-real-time.html'>continue to read</a>"

 authors: ["Adrien Zinger"]
 comments_id: 4
 ---

+> If you had read the previous post from [the beginning](/2022/05/02/a-bootstrap-a-database-in-real-time.html)
+> you would already have an opinion.
+Here is mine, share yours in a comments :-)

 ## About the two solutions
 In an unstructured P2P network, we can find a lot of